This story was originally published in BizWest Magazine

 “Patagonia, North Face, REI, and all of our companies are collaboratively determining what the best practices and standards should be in the supply chain,” explained Jensen.
-“We’re all sharing many of the same suppliers, and manufacturing in the same places, so it’s beneficial for us to combine forces.”
+“We’re all sharing many of the same suppliers and manufacturers in the same places, so it’s beneficial for us to combine forces.”

 SWG priority issues include animal welfare, chemical management, materials traceability, and social responsibility.

-Many recreational products businesses also cite a personal reason for founding a business that adheres to sustainable practices.
+Many recreational products businesses also cite a personal reason for founding a company that adheres to sustainable practices.

 Nova Covington, CEO of Boulder-based Goddess Garden Organics, said the idea for her company came when she discovered her daughter Paige was allergic to the chemicals in traditional cosmetic products.
 That led her to start a company that manufactures organic skincare products such as sunscreen and lip balm.
 She sees the same level of personal concern with her customers.

-Covington has hard numbers to demonstrate how her company is providing sustainable solutions for her customers.
-She pointed out that most sunscreen products contain the chemical oxybenzone, which can contaminate water.
+Covington has numbers to demonstrate how her company provides sustainable solutions for her customers.
+She pointed out that most sunscreen products contain oxybenzone, a known water contaminant.
 Goddess Garden Organics is helping to reduce its prevalence.

 “So far this year,” she said, “we’ve displaced 4,837,890 ounces of chemicals, saving enough water to fill Puget Sound 19 times.
 By using organic, plant-based ingredients, we’re supporting sustainable farming practices and driving demand for products that are grown with the environment in mind.”

-Water issues also come into play with the Sustainability Working Group, said Beth Jensen.
+According to Beth Jensen, water issues also come into play with the Sustainability Working Group.
 One of its campaigns is to reduce micro-fiber pollution.

 “All garments are shedding tiny fibers when you wash them in the washing machine,” explained Jensen.
 “Those fibers are going into oceans and waterways.”

-The SWG is working with wastewater treatment plants and the washing machine industry to create better filtering technology, and with suppliers to design fabrics that shed little or no micro-fibers.
+The SWG works with wastewater treatment plants and the washing machine industry to create better filtering technology and with suppliers to design fabrics that shed little or no micro-fibers.

-As outdoor products manufacturers look at whether their impact on the environment is bigger than the products they consume, they undertake projects to ‘green’ their supply chains and operations.
+As outdoor products manufacturers look at whether their impact on the environment is more significant than the products they consume, they undertake projects to ‘green’ their supply chains and operations.
 They partner and share knowledge with environmentally innovative vendors.
-They enact internal practices such as using intelligent lighting and timed thermostats, and institute policies mandating the use of energy-efficient light bulbs and biodegradable paper towels.
-They asked their employees to buy in to such principles.
+They enact internal practices such as intelligent lighting and timed thermostats and institute policies mandating energy-efficient light bulbs and biodegradable paper towels.
+They asked their employees to buy into such principles.

-This way of thinking starts at the top, with the company’s founders.
-Many smaller outdoor product manufacturers went into business in part because their personal values include protecting the environment.
+This way of thinking starts at the top with the company’s founders.
+Many smaller outdoor product manufacturers went into business partly because their values include protecting the environment.
 They haven’t forgotten about profits, but they also want to contribute to society on a deeper level.
 Many who have children want to make sure they leave something for future generations.

 This way of thinking is now extending to larger, more traditional businesses.
 One of OIA’s initiatives, the Sustainable Apparel Coalition, now works with fashion brands such as Gap and Levi’s and sporting goods brands Nike and Puma.

 But the outdoor industry forged the path.
 According to Beth Jensen, representatives from REI and Timberland were talking at a 2007 outdoor retail trade show.
-They decided to develop a standardized rating system and shared best practices to better define sustainability.
+They decided to develop a standardized rating system and shared best practices to define sustainability better.

-The result for many makers of outdoor gear and recreational products is increased profits, but not at the expense of their values.
+Many makers of outdoor gear and recreational products are increasing profits, but not at the expense of their values.

 “We have sustainability built into every aspect of our business,” said Green Goddess’s Nova Covington.
 “Sometimes that means we need to make tough decisions, but at the end of the day, those decisions aren’t all that difficult.
 From a strictly business view, we more than doubled the number of retailers that carried our products in 2017, so we believe doing the right thing is better in all ways.”